 Cairns has a great coffee scene, but I choose my venue of choice depending on whether I have the kids in tow or not.

-When they’re not hanging off me, I go to Blackbird, Caffiend or Chill Cafe in Palm Cove, which are a little more sedate and have less space for the kids to run around.
+With the kids I recommend Bang & Grind with their extensive menu (hello breakfast banana split for the kids) and when they’re not hanging off me, I go to Blackbird, Caffiend or Chill Cafe in Palm Cove, which are a little more sedate and have less space for the kids to run around.

 For a true Tropical North Queensland experience, we recommend you go island-side.
 My pick would be Green Island or Fitzroy Island for their convenience with resorts and accessibility to the mainland.
 They also do great family rates so it doesn’t have to cost you a packet to get there.